9 Earth Hour Activities to Enjoy in the dark This Year

 Earth Hour also extends beyond the hour itself, inspiring individuals and communities to make long-term commitments to reduce their ecological footprint and support environmental initiatives.

-It's a great opportunity for people to learn about important environmental issues and become part of the solution.
+It’s an excellent opportunity for people to learn about critical environmental issues and become part of the solution.

-Research has shown that people who are more connected with nature are usually happier in life and for me, it couldn't be more true!
+Research has shown that people more connected with nature are usually happier, which couldn’t be truer for me

-If I haven't been outside even for one day I start feeling a little off.
+I start feeling slightly off if I haven’t been outside even for one day

 9 Eco-Friendly Earth Hour Activities to Do in the Dark